JeffDeCola/my-go-tools/cryptography-tools/encryptfile/README.md

 [crypto/aes](https://golang.org/pkg/crypto/aes/)
 package.

-### STEP 1 - LETS CREATE A HASH KEY
+### STEP 1 - CREATE A HASH KEY

 First you need a 32 byte key (AES-256).
 Instead of typing a 32 character in, lets make it simple by turning a simple paraphrase into a key.
 We will use the standard go [crypto/md5](https://golang.org/pkg/crypto/md5/)